-Randomization will be stratified by team using IDs that are specific to a (team $\times$ participant-gender) combination.
+Randomization will be stratified by team using IDs that are specific to a (team \times participant-gender) combination.
 IDs are pre-randomized into each condition.
 Teams will descend through the list of IDs in the order in which they carry out surveys.
-The list will be divided into blocks of 7 IDs (corresponding to the 7 treatment groups).
-To account for the increased sample size in the 7th treatment group, one in every two blocks will include an additional 8th ID that is assigned to the 7th treatment group.
+The list will be divided into blocks of IDs that contain all the treatment groups.
 The order of treatments within each block is randomly assigned.
 As long as each team completes a whole number of blocks of IDs, the treatments will be balanced within a given team-gender combination.
 Even if they do not complete a whole number of blocks, the treatments will be approximately balanced within a team.